2020 St. Mark's Square shooting: Investigation

 On 16 October, Croatian daily newspaper Jutarnji list, referring to the source from the police, published the article saying that prior to the attack Bezuk searched the internet for texts and photographs of government office location, building interior and regular movements of the President and the Prime Minister.
+The shooting was formally classified as an act of lone wolf terrorism by the Croatian Parliament and National Security Council.

 The investigation was concluded on 22 July 2021.
 The State's Attorney Office rejected the criminal complaint against Bezuk since he was deceased, and reported that the investigation found no evidence that there were any accomplices or instigators to the attack.
-In September 2022, Jutarnji list wrote that Bezuk's final message before committing suicide was identical to paroles of radical Croatian right-wing group called Banovina Horosan which advocates spread of Islam and installation of sharia law in Croatia.
+In September 2022, Jutarnji list wrote that Bezuk's final message before committing suicide was identical to paroles of radical Croatian right-wing group called Banovina Horosan which advocates spread of Islam and of Sharia law in Croatia.

 Closure of St. Mark's Square

-Following the attack, the police fenced off St. Mark's Square, announcing an "emergency security plan" for the square.
-As of 2025, the square remains closed, during the reconstruction of the Banski Dvori square the square as temporarily re-opened to the public.
-Several politicians have called on the Croatian government and the Ministry of Internal Affairs to reopen the square, as it is the centre of Zagreb's historic Upper Town, and its closure inconveniences tourists, workers and the Upper Town residents.
+Following the attack, the police fenced off St. Mark's Square, announcing an "emergency security plan" for the area.
+During the reconstruction of the Banski Dvori later that year, the square was temporarily re-opened to the public for walkthroughs.
+Several politicians have called on the Ministry of the Interior to reopen the square, in order to allow tourist and resident access to Zagreb's historic Upper Town.

+Since 2020, the square has remained closed.
+St. Mark's Square was retrofitted with high-security fencing, barricades, and advanced surveillance after the incident.
+On 26 November 2020, St. Mark's Square was officially designated a "Category 1" guarded area due to its proximity to sensitive government infrastructure.